The knowledge resources platform is easy to use and we hope that you find the information that you are looking for.

 - How is it (science diplomacy) done in the European Union?
-Here we add specific EU institutions, information, web-platforms, news, trainings etc. specifically focusing on the EU-level, such as COST (European Cooperation in Science and Technology).
+Here we add specific EU institutions, information, web platforms, news, training etc. specifically focusing on the EU-level, such as COST (European Cooperation in Science and Technology).

 - There are eight resource types available on the platform:

-- Communities: if a resource aims at bringing different stakeholders together, such as researchers, policy makers, businesses, sectors and etc., who have common interest, it is a community.
+- Communities: if a resource aims at bringing different stakeholders together, such as researchers, policymakers, businesses, sectors and etc., who have a common interest, it is a community.

 - Databases: if a resource is an organized collection of structured information, or data, typically stored electronically in a computer system, it is a database.

-- News: The main aim of these resources is providing news on topics of science diplomacy and societal challenges, such as water, food, and health.
+- News: The main aim of these resources is to provide news on topics of science diplomacy and societal challenges, such as water, food, and health.

 - Projects: This resource is an individual or collaborative enterprise that is carefully planned to achieve a particular aim.

-- Trainings: An organization, community, project and etc. that offers training on the topic of science diplomacy.
+- Training: An organization, community, project and etc. that offers training on the topic of science diplomacy.

-This section organizes resources along their geographical focus
+This section organizes resources according to their geographical focus

 - Global / International